b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy/Helen Kimball.md

 | [Marsha Nelson Workman](https://familysearch.org/ark:/61903/1:1:VC6N-QX6)                     | 29 July 1948 (?) | ↘ 23 yr 10 mo 20 day |
 | [Wendy Watson Nelson](https://en.wikipedia.org/wiki/Wendy_Watson_Nelson)                      | 31 May 1950      | ↘ 25 yr 8 mo 22 day  |

 By my understanding, Russell Nelson's first wife passed away in 2005, and he [remarried in 2006](https://newsroom.churchofjesuschrist.org/article/elder-russell-m.-nelson-marries-wendy-l.-watson).
 Nothing wrong with that.
 Nelson's firstborn daughter Marsha was born in or close to 1948; records haven't been super clear since she's still living.
-Nelson's second wife was born in 1950, which makes Wendy's stepdaughter 2 years and 2 months older than her.
-I think that's weird.
+Nelson's second wife was born in 1950, which makes Wendy's stepdaughter 2 years and 2 months older than her. *I think that's weird*.
 If someone chooses to get married to an older partner, more power to them, I don't object to that.
 I don't think this is a case of legality or ethics, just... look, I'm not in this family, I can only look at these dates and point out a bizarre pattern in age differences.
 But wow, I imagine that I would get a real case of heebie-jeebies if my mother got remarried to someone so close to my own age.
 Looking at this hypothetical step-father at the same approximate age as me would feel super weird, and I would think less of my parent as a result.
 That's me.

 &nbsp;